 - Ask your clinician if they have a secure online portal that gives you 24-hour access to your personal health information, including lab results and provider recommendations.
 This will help you make informed decisions about your health care, track your treatment, and monitor your health outcomes. - As a Medicare beneficiary, you can choose or change your primary clinician or "main doctor" at any time.
 Your primary clinician is the health care provider that you believe is responsible for coordinating your overall care.
 If you choose a primary clinician, that clinician may have more tools or services to help with your care.
-For step-by-step instructions on how to select or change a primary clinician, or to learn more, see the Voluntary Alignment Beneficiary Fact Sheet.
+You can learn more in the Voluntary Alignment Beneficiary Fact Sheet.